maybe1202/learning-from-mistake--LLMs-translation/README.md

-# Error Reflection — Translation of Indigenous Languages
+# Learning from mistake — Translation of Indigenous Languages

 This project explores the use of Large Language Models (LLMs) for translating Taiwan's low-resource indigenous languages.
 We compare various prompting methods to identify the most effective strategy for improving translation quality through error reflection.